rollerworks/search/README.md

 ## Optimizers

-Optimizers help you with optimizing the SearchCondition for a better and faster search-condition, including removing duplicated values and normalizing redundant values.
+Optimizers help you with optimizing SearchConditions for a better and faster search-condition, including removing duplicated values and normalizing redundant values.